alaa973/The-Movies/README.md

 * Advanced features like password hashing and session management enhance security.
 ## Front-end Development
 The user interface is designed using angular to be visually appealing, and user-friendly.
-## Users can reset their passwords securely in case of a forgotten password.
 ## Role-Based Authorization
-Role-based authorization ensures that different users have appropriate access levels and permissions, for example: An admin can add or edit a movie but a viewr can't.
+Role-based authorization ensures that different users have appropriate access levels and permissions, for example: An admin can add or edit a movie but a viewer can't.